alifirhas/cmdk-revision/src/520-535/526-Roy-true-intetaion.md

 When the light reappeared in Roy eyes, the eye of the void on Roy's chest slowly closed.
 This eye of the void is only an auxiliary organ and it can only function in a void environment.
 The void symbol in the wings behind him The lines of text have also lost their radiance, all of which signify that Roy has returned to the material world.

 "Ah, the material world is better!"
-Roy sighed, then looked down, stretched out his hand and used his sharp index finger and thumb nail to twist up a nearby high-level demon.
-The high-level demon was about two meters high, but In front of Roy's misty body, he looked so short.
+Roy sighed, then looked down, stretched out his hand and used his sharp index finger and thumb nail to twist up a nearby upper rank demon.
+The upper rank demon was about two meters high, but In front of Roy's misty body, he looked so short.
 He was grabbed by the back of his neck and hung in the air by Roy.
 He didn't dare to move at all.

 "How long have I been away?"
 Roy asked him.